ArkEcosystemArchive/docs-legacy/docs/api/public/v2/wallets.md

 ## List all top wallets

 Sort the wallets by their balance.
-Most top wallets belong to exchanges and the frozen remainder from the Ark ICO.
+Most top wallets belong to exchanges and the frozen remainder from the ARK ICO.

 ### Endpoint